stardog-union/launchpad-docs/README.md

 > [!IMPORTANT]
 > When using the `--user` flag, the user id and group id must have the appropriate permissions to the directory mounted to `/data`.
 This is the directory where Launchpad will persist data.
 If the user id and group id do not have the appropriate permissions, you may encounter permission errors when trying to access the data in Launchpad.
 This is especially important if you are running Launchpad on Linux, as Linux handles file permissions differently than macOS for Docker containers.
 >
-> The following error may occur if the user does not have the appropriate permissions to the `/data` directory:
+> The following error may be seen in the logs if the user does not have the appropriate permissions to the `/data` directory:
 >```
 >django.db.utils.OperationalError: unable to open database file
 >```
 >
->
+> To fix this, you can change the ownership of the directory on the host machine mounted to `/data` to the user id and group id that you are using to run the Launchpad container.
+You can do this by running the following command on the host machine:
 >```bash
 >sudo chown <user_id>:<group_id> /path/to/launchpad/data
 >```